Becoming a Reserve Officer

 Reserve officers also participate in The Reserve Corps Focused Initiative (RCFI).
 As part of RCFI, reserve officers patrol high-priority areas in a designated district on rotating Friday or Saturday evenings.
 The RCFI events continue once per month to date.
 Ordinarily 10-15 reserve members will come in service to provide a high-visibility patrol.
 Members are instrumental in reducing crime rates, making arrests and providing additional community relations functions.

 Applicants selected as reserve recruit officers undergo a comprehensive training program, commensurate with MPD career police officer training standards.
-Reserve recruits undergo six months of police academy training, conducted every Tuesday and Thursday from 6:30 pm-10:30 pm and on Saturdays from 7 am-3:30 pm weekly (with the first Saturday of each month off).
-Additionally, recruits complete a 10-day firearms training and proficiency course which occurs on Monday through Friday, 6:30 am-2 pm or 3 pm-11 pm.
+Reserve recruits undergo six to seven months of police academy training, conducted every Tuesday and Thursday from 6:30 pm-10:30 pm and on Saturdays from 7:00 am - 3:30 pm weekly (with one Saturday of each month off).
+Additionally, recruits complete a 10-day firearms training and proficiency course which occurs on Monday through Friday, 6:30 am - 2:00 pm or 3:00 pm - 11:00 pm.
+Recruits are also required to attend vehicle skills training which occurs over a two day period during the work week from 6:30 am - 2:00 pm.
 Other topics of reserve training include:

 - Defensive tactics.